Pinos Altos, New Mexico: History

 Senator George Hearst invested in several Pinos Altos mines, including the Mina Grande and the Pacific Mine.
 He built a stamp mill in Pinos Altos in 1889, and incorporated the Silver City, Pinos Altos and Mogollon Railroad to connect these properties to his Silver City smelter.
 Comanche Mining and Smelting Company completed the 2-foot narrow gauge railroad in 1906; but the railroad closed when the price of copper plunged the following year.

-The town's ZIP code is 88053.
 The old opera house has been combined into a restaurant with the Buckhorn Saloon.